loader image

 diageo & jonny walker

-Five years ago, they began a biodynamic farm as a side project.
-Guided by the lunar calendar, the farm cultivates in harmony between animals, plants, and soil.
-Compost becomes the living foundation of a circular, sustainable system.
+Five years ago, La Grama family started a biodynamic farm as a side project.
+Guided by the lunar calendar, they cultivate in harmony between animals, plants, and soil.
+Compost forms the living foundation of a sustainable system.
 The result?
-Ginger that sells in Berlin supermarkets at more than ten times the local Price.
+Ginger that sells in Berlin supermarkets at over ten times the local price.

-On the corner of the main plaza, a long line of locals waits for crispy chicharrón with mote and some generous just chopped fresh onions mixed with yerba buena.
-This area of the jungle—reaching toward Chanchamayo—is complex and raw.
-It’s a land fighting back against illegal mining and deforestation, carving a new identity through innovation in agriculture and resilencia through community.
+On the main plaza, locals wait for crispy chicharrón with mote and fresh onions mixed with yerba buena.
+This complex and raw area near Chanchamayo fights illegal mining and deforestation, carving a new identity through agriculture and community resilience.

-I picked up a camera twice in my life—both times, thanks to the Bedoya family.
-Im talking pictures back again and happy of doing it for 30 years.
+I’ve picked up a camera twice, both times thanks to the Bedoya family.
+I’m happy to be doing it for 30 years.